 Recent European-wide regulation requires all research to be separately priced and unbundled from execution, marking a considerable change in the way in which research is distributed by the sell side and consumed by the buy side.
 MiFID II states that asset managers can only receive research services which they pay for and cannot receive research for free.
 Sell side firms must price their research services and restrict access only to their paying customers.
 These major elements along with additional details have been covered by key pieces from the regulators which we have gathered below.

-In Q2 of last year, RSRCHXchange commissioned the largest survey of investor sentiment and awareness of the new research rules.
+In Q2 2017, RSRCHXchange commissioned the largest survey of investor sentiment and awareness of the new research rules.
 Survation conducted an online poll of 562 respondents from over 450 different asset management firms, predominantly in Europe.
 The survey tracked changes in MiFID II sentiment compared to our Q4 2016 survey of 234 respondents from over 200 asset management firms.
 Click below to read the results.

 |Elements||MiFiD II Delegated Acts Text||RSRCHX Key Features|

 |Budgets||"Set and regularly assess a research budget"||

 - Set, update and manage budgets

 |Payments||Payment methods include "direct payments by the investment firm out of its own resources" or "payments from a separate research payment account" funded by a "specific research charge to the client."
 Payments must be made "without any undue delay"||

 - We handle CSAs, RPAs and hard dollar payment methods

 - Automated, electronic invoicing ensures payments are auditable and made quickly